Mary Dent Crisp: Activism

 In 1977, Crisp wrote to every Republican in Congress in order to gain support for a bill that would extend the ERA ratification deadline.
 In her speech at the 1980 Republican National Convention, Crisp publicly challenged and spoke against the Republican Party’s decision to abandon the Equal Rights Amendment and support and abandon their anti-abortion platform.

 After Crisp spoke out against the Republican Party, the party chairman, Bill Brock, told her that “[She] should adopt the lowest profile possible,.”
 Brock ordered her remarks to be deleted from the program of the national nominating convention, and canceled two convention events that Crisp was supposed to host.
 Crisp had endorsed an independent Republican John B. Anderson of Illinois for president, but denied endorsing him and arranged with Brock that she would no longer talk to reporters and would not seek re-election of her position.
 Later, her friends said that Crisp agreed to listen to Brock to protect her staff members from being fired.

 Shortly afterward, Crisp signed on as campaign manager for John B. Anderson's 1980 presidential run as an independent.
 She served on boards for numerous political organizations and "fought to return the Republican Party to what she believed were its ideological roots: individual freedom and limited government".
 Mary devoted her life as an ardent feminist to "promoting issues of women's freedom, opportunity, choice, and peace".

-An supporter of Equal Rights Amendment and abortion rights, Crisp supported pro-choice and women's right to make their own reproductive choices.
+A supporter of Equal Rights Amendment and abortion rights, Crisp supported pro-choice and women's right to make their own reproductive choices.
 Crisp also protested the Republican Party's decision to oppose federal funding for abortion.
 In 1989, the Supreme Court in Webster v.
 Reproductive Health Services, restricted federal funding for abortion Crisp then left her position under pressure from supporters of President Ronald Reagan.
 In the same year, Crisp co-founded the National Republican Coalition for Choice, where she served as chair and spokesperson, in response to the government's abandonment of the abortion and equal rights.

 In addition, she spoke out for federal support for childcare, redressing gender inequities in Social Security, and against job discrimination.